enfiskutensykkel/tcpstreamer/README.md

 system:
 * libpcap

+I also use POSIX signals, POSIX threads (pthreads) and POSIX dynamic linking (dynamic libraries / shared objects), meaning that you need to use a system that supports these.
 I also use POSIX signals and POSIX threads (pthreads), so you need to have a system that supports these.
-If you're using Windows, you might want to look into [Cygwin](http://www.cygwin.com/install.html).
+If you're using Windows, you might want to look into [Cygwin](http://www.cygwin.com/install.html), although I'm afraid that not all features are reliable.